Universal momentum distributions for the spin-singlet NN channels

 (A2)

 where functions $ c_2(p) $ are defined in Eq.
 (45).
-It has been shown [18] that these distributions do not depend on p in high-momentum region.
+It has been shown [18] that these distributions do not depend on p in the high-momentum region.

 $ \bar{\rho}_p^s(k) = \rho_p^s(k)/a_2^v, $